PioneeringTechLab/laravel-sudo/README.md

 ## Required Environment Variables

-There are currently no required environment variables but there is an [optional environment variable](#optional-environment-variables).
+There are currently no required environment variables but there are [optional environment variables](#optional-environment-variables).

 ## Optional Environment Variables